Friends, families mourn lives lost in India bridge disaster - NewsBreak

 “I have never seen anything like this in my life,” said Gaffar Shah, caretaker of the main Muslim graveyard in Morbi.
 He helped bury 25 bodies on Monday.
 “Entire families have been wiped out,” he said.

-“We are devastated,” said Raydhan Bhai, whose two nephews drowned in disaster.
+“We are devastated,” said Raydhan Bhai, whose two nephews drowned in the disaster.

 Yash Devadana, 12, and Raj Bhagwanji Bhai, 13, were cousins who lived in the same house.
 They were good friends, too, their relatives said, always playing together and often swimming in the river.